Patrickodey360coder/apitoolkit-landing/blog/Observability for Customer Support/index.md

 The fewer potential problems that end up in your support inbox, the more time and resources your team has to dedicate to higher-value work.
 And instead of reactionary, support is strategic—focused on user education, community engagement and ongoing improvement.

+## Real-World Example

+Picture a fintech product whose users regularly gripe about transfers that didn’t work.
+Without observability, support waits for reports, screenshots, transactions IDs, engineers to grep the logs.

+With APItoolkit:

+- The unsuccessful API call is then logged at once.

+- The actual request and the response are logged.

+- The support team is alerted even before the user has called.

+- Rank the priority of the bug based on impact, and push out a fix as fast as possible.

+Result?
+No support ticket needed.
+Problem solved.

 **Keep Reading**

 [Best API Monitoring and Observability Tools in 2023](https://apitoolkit.io/blog/best-api-monitoring-and-observability-tools/)